emaalouf/VideoToVTT/README.md

 When enabled, the application will:
 1. ✅ Generate VTT files locally (as backup)
-2. ✅ Upload captions to api.video for each language (ar, en, fr)
+2. ✅ Upload captions to api.video for each language (ar, en, fr, es, it)
 3. ✅ Associate captions with the original videos
 4. ✅ Make captions available in the api.video player